allianceauth/allianceauth/README.md

 Note:

     Please keep your admin account and normal accounts separate.
 If you are the admin only use the admin account for admin stuff do not attempt to use it for your personal services.
     Create a new normal account for this or things will break.

 Update Note:

     The recent HRApplication update broke evolve somehow..
 Im sure its in the way i redid the models.
     To update when you get the evolve error is first.
 We need to remove the old hr tables from mysql.
     We then need to wipe the evolve records in the admin section of the auth.
-Also
+Also keep in mind that modifiying the mysql database is dangerous and could corrupt the database if mistakes are made.

     python manage.py syncdb
     python manage.py evolve --hint --execute